Singapore Exchange Limited (SPXCY) to Issue Dividend of $0.89 on May 28th

-Singapore Exchange Limited (OTCMKTS:SPXCY – Get Free Report) declared a dividend on Tuesday, April 30th, investing.com reports.
-Shareholders of record on Monday, May 6th will be given a dividend of 0.8867 per share on Tuesday, May 28th.
-This represents a yield of 3.45%.
+Singapore Exchange Limited (OTCMKTS:SPXCY – Get Free Report) announced a dividend on Tuesday, April 30th, investing.com reports.
+Stockholders of record on Monday, May 6th will be given a dividend of 0.8867 per share on Tuesday, May 28th.
+This represents a dividend yield of 3.45%.
 The ex-dividend date is Friday, May 3rd.

 Singapore Exchange Company Profile